21, 1st Tverskaya-Yamskaya Str.,

 Julia Bobrova has extensive experience in handling complex civil, corporate and bankruptcy litigations, in addition to administrative and IP disputes.
-Her experience involves acting on behalf of clients before Russian arbitrazh (commercial) courts and courts of general jurisdiction, including the Russian Supreme Court, the Russian Supreme Arbitrazh Court, the ICAC at the Russian Chamber of Industry and Trade, and international arbitration courts as well.
+Her experience involves acting on behalf of clients before Russian commercial courts and courts of general jurisdiction, including the Russian Supreme Court, the Russian Supreme Arbitrazh Court, the ICAC at the Russian Chamber of Industry and Trade, and international arbitration courts.

 Julia’s recent career highlights include:

-- Representing Alvarez & Marsal, a major international company specialising in anti-crisis management and asset searches, which was appointed by an English court to manage the assets of the Kazakhstan-based BTA Bank.
-After defending the client in over 30 disputes, a victory was secured in the multi-episode corporate conflict and corporate control over the White Sea Group companies (Belomorskaya Oil Terminal and Seaport Vitino) and subsidiaries held by BTA Bank, was fully restored to the client.
+- Representing Alvarez & Marsal, a major international company specialising in crisis management and asset tracing, appointed by an English court as asset manager of the Kazakh BTA Bank.
+As a result of successful defence in more than 30 litigation cases, the Firm won a multi-stage corporate conflict and the client regained full corporate control over the White Sea Group companies (Belomorskaya Oil Terminal and Vitino Sea Port) and subsidiaries owned by BTA Bank.

-Julia graduated from the Lomonosov Moscow State University Faculty of Law, and in addition to practicing law, she lectures at the National Research University Higher School of Economics (HSE).
+Julia graduated from the Lomonosov Moscow State University Faculty of Law, and in addition to practicing law, she lectures at the National Research University Higher School of Economics and Statute Law School.
 Julia regularly speaks at business conferences on corporate law and bankruptcy matters, and she has authored numerous pieces in professional legal journals.

-Julia has been admitted to the Moscow Bar Association.
+Julia is admitted to the Moscow Bar Association.